tonybfox/threejs-tools/packages/measurements/README.md

 #### `getMeasurements(): Measurement[]`

-Returns array of all current measurements.
+Returns an array of all current measurements.

 #### `enterEditMode(measurementIdOrIndex: string | number): void`

 Enters edit mode for a specific measurement.
 Shows draggable edit sprites at the measurement endpoints.
 The measurement can be specified by ID (string) or by index (number).
+Optional snapping targets can be passed as the second argument.

 #### `exitEditMode(): void`